egoexpress/kubernetes-devopscamp/README.md

 # kubernetes-devopscamp

-These scripts create (or destroy) 3 VM instances on Google Compute Engine (GCE).
+These scripts create (or destroy) 3 VM instances on [Google Compute Engine](https://cloud.google.com/compute/) (GCE).
 These VMs are used to demo the Kubernetes installation with kubeadm at [DevOps Camp Compact 2016](http://devops-camp.de) in Nuremberg.

 ## Setting the stage

 ### Setup the hosts

 This demo uses 3 hosts (**kube-adm-1** for the master, **kube-node-1** and **kube-node-2** for the nodes).
-Out of convience these are set up on GCE using the _create_instances.sh_ script.
+Out of convience these are created on GCE using the _create_instances.sh_ script.
 It requires a properly setup Google Compute Engine environment (i.e. the gcloud binary is present and can talk to Google services).
 The script also makes sure to copy all the other scripts to setup Kubernetes to each node.

 Feel free to use your own (existing) servers instead of creating some on GCE.
 The only requirement here: **The hosts have to run Ubuntu 16.04 LTS** (or CentOS 7, check the sources below if you want to use that).
 Just clone the repo to all your hosts and follow along.